alexhernandezgarcia/alexhernandezgarcia.github.io/slides/tea-talk-feb25.md

 For example, in .highlight1[material discovery]:

 * .highlight1[Synthesis] of a material and characterisation of a property in the lab
-* Quantum mechanic .highlight1[simulations] to estimate the property
+* Molecular dynamic .highlight1[simulations] to estimate the property
 * .highlight1[Machine learning] models trained to predict the property ]